BrantKeener/sublist-sort/README.md

 A sorter which takes in data and sorts it into lists and sublists.
 This utilizes either an 0(n<sup>2</sup>), or an 0(n) methodology.
+Console.time() has been added to allow the user to see how quickly the process is being completed.
+This timer monitors from DB call to completion of DOM rendering.

 ## Getting Started